lateef-taiwo/aws-12-weeks-workshop-challenge/week-1/Readme.md

 ### Important Terraform commands.

-1. terraform init: This command is used for initialize the terraform.
+1. terraform init: This command is used to initialize the terraform.

-2. terraform fmt: This command is used for format the terraform code.
+2. terraform fmt: This command is used to format the terraform code.

-3. terraform validate: This command is used for validate the terraform code.
+3. terraform validate: This command is used to validate the terraform code.

 4. terraform plan: This command is used to describe the plan.
 This is highly recommended to run before apply the changes.